MicrosoftDocs/xamarin-docs/docs/xamarin-forms/creating-mobile-apps-xamarin-forms/summaries/chapter13.md

 ### Browsing and waiting

 The [**ImageBrowser**](https://github.com/xamarin/xamarin-forms-book-samples/tree/master/Chapter13/ImageBrowser) sample allows the user to browse through stock images stored on the Xamarin web site.
-It uses the .NET `WebRequest` class to download a JSON file with the list of bitmaps.
+It uses the .NET [`WebRequest`](xref:System.Net.WebRequest) class to download a JSON file with the list of bitmaps.

+> [!NOTE]
+> Xamarin.Forms programs should use [`HttpClient`](xref:System.Net.Http.HttpClient) rather than [`WebRequest`](xref:System.Net.WebRequest) for accessing files over the internet.

 The program uses an [`ActivityIndicator`](xref:Xamarin.Forms.ActivityIndicator) to indicate that something's going on.
 As each bitmap is loading, the read-only [`IsLoading`](xref:Xamarin.Forms.Image.IsLoading) property of `Image` is `true`.
 The `IsLoading` property is backed by a bindable property, so a `PropertyChanged` event is fired when that property changes.
 The program attaches a handler to this event, and uses the current setting of `IsLoaded` to set the [`IsRunning`](https://api/property/Xamarin.Forms.ActivityIndicator.IsRunning/) property of the `ActivityIndicator`.